anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

 <p class="font-nevermind">Agents will ideally coexist as collaborators, personalized in understanding, tempered in ability.
 For this vision to come to fruition, we must channel our energy towards:</p>

 <ul class="custom-bullets">
-<li>Adaptive learning in systems design</li>
+<li>Data security and context engineering</li>
-<li>Intent modelling in interface design</li>
+<li>Memory architecture and methods</li>
 <li>Protocols that transcend privacy limitations</li>
 <li>Architectures that support persistence and emergent capabilities</li>
 </ul>

 <p class="font-nevermind">At Anomaly, we believe that <i>personalization is the key unlock for Artificial Intelligence</i> and that this is the fulcrum where the industry will ultimately converge.
-This belief forms the foundation of our thesis, and it guides our work in Long-term Memory, Context-Aware Models, User-Specific Tuning Methodologies, and Ethical Frameworks, so that when agents do emerge, they enable humans to build a safer, empowered and more equitable future.</p>
+This belief forms the foundation of our thesis, and it guides our work in long-term memory, context-aware models, user-specific tuning methodologies, and ethical frameworks, so that when agents do emerge, they enable humans to build a safer, empowered and more equitable future.</p>
-<p class="font-nevermind">AI is broadly available infrastructure.
-The direction and depth of our collective building efforts will shape future development.
-It must therefore be ethical, resilient, performant and focus on ingenuity as new paradigms mandate expanding our perspectives to identify, accommodate and address increasing opportunities and vulnerabilities.</p>
+<p class="font-nevermind">AI is a broadly available infrastructure that is evolving and permeating.
+Given its magnitude and the role it will play in tomorrow's systems, its application must be ethical, resilient, performant, and focused on ingenuity, as new paradigms mandate expanding our perspectives to identify, accommodate, and address increasing opportunities and vulnerabilities.</p>